tytydraco/yessleep/out/Polycoria.md

 “Come on, everyone!
 This is an adventure!
 You’ll be eating your words in a few hours,” My mum said.
 “You won’t want to go back to Bury.”

 She wasn’t wrong, but I didn’t want to be in Bury *or* Inverness.
 I wanted to be with my university friends in Manchester.
-They were all partying before going home for the summer break.
+They were partying before resuming studies.
 I, meanwhile, was cooped up in a car with my irritating siblings and incessantly-peppy parents.

 “Red car!”
 Jacob giggled.